TiCaLiBrO/Trillidium/README.md

 * The `constant` will prevent your data from being altered.

-* The `static` will only allow your data to be assigned or reassigned but not altered or relatively reassigned.
+* The `pure` will only allow your data to be assigned or reassigned but not altered or relatively reassigned.

 * The `relative` will only allow your data to be relatively reassigned or altered, but not assigned.